 Whatever you do in your gap year, make sure to make time for the people that matter most, as these will be the memories you carry with you.

 Have you enjoyed this article?
 For more guides and features, be sure to check out the rest of the Oxbridge blog.
-If you’d like to learn about our range of distance learning courses, visit the homepage or call our expert course advisers on 0121 630 3000.
+Learn more about our range of distance learning courses by browsing our website; you can also speak to one of our expert learning advisers on live chat or by calling 0121 630 3000.